reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - book
 - borrowed_books

 The user table contains the id, name, last name, email, and password.
 The id is our primary key, and the database will autogenerate it.
-We will show how to do it in the (next chapter)[#creating-the-entity].
+We will show how to do it in the [next chapter](#creating-the-entity).

 The book table has the id, title, author, publication, and number of instances in the bookstore.

 The borrowed_books table represents the `many-to-many` relationship.
 The `many-to-many` relationship means that one user can borrow several books and that one book can be borrowed several times.

 We can read more about relationships between entities in the [Handling Associations Between Entities with Spring Data REST](https://reflectoring.io/relations-with-spring-data-rest/) article.
-### Creating The Entity
+### Creating the Entity
 After we define the database, we can start implementing entity classes.
 The entity class is the direct connection to the table in the database:
 ```java